moughamir/built-by-moroccan-devs/README.md

 A place for Moroccan developers to showcase their awesome projects.

-We think it might be a good idea to have a site listing all the cool projects built by Moroccans developers so we can showcase their talent to the world, and bring the Moroccan community together.
+We think it might be a good idea to have a site listing all the cool projects built by Moroccan developers so we can showcase their talent to the world, and bring the Moroccan community together.

 ## Submissions
 We are trying to keep the site submission quality as high as possible.
 Please only submit real world applications.